Homotopical Height: Abstract

 \section{Abstract}

-We introduce the notion of homotopical height $ht_\CC(G)$ of a finitely presented group $G$ within a class $\CC$ of smooth manifolds with an extra structure (e.g. symplectic, contact, K\"ahler etc).
-Homotopical height provides an obstruction to finding a $K(G,1)$ space within the given class $\CC$.
-This leads to a hierarchy of these classes in terms of ``softness'' or ``hardness'' \`a la Gromov.
+Given a group $G$ and a class of manifolds $\CC$ (e.g. symplectic, contact, K\"ahler etc), it is an old problem to find a manifold $M_G \in \CC$ whose fundamental group is $G$.
+This article refines it: for a group $G$ and a positive integer $r$ find $M_G \in \CC$ such that $\pi_1(M_G)=G$ and $\pi_i(M_G)=0$ for $1<i<r$.
+We thus provide a unified point of view systematizing known and new results in this direction for various different classes of manifolds.
+The largest $r$ for which such an $M_G \in \CC$ can be found is called the homotopical height $ht_\CC(G)$.
+Homotopical height provides a dimensional obstruction to finding a $K(G,1)$ space within the given class $\CC$, leading to a hierarchy of these classes in terms of ``softness'' or ``hardness'' \`a la Gromov.
 We show that the classes of closed contact, CR, and almost complex manifolds as well as the class of (open) Stein manifolds are soft.

 The classes $\SP$ and $\CA$ of closed symplectic and complex manifolds exhibit intermediate ``softness'' in the sense that every finitely presented group $G$ can be realized as the fundamental group of a manifold in $\SP$ and a manifold in $\CA$.
 For these classes, $ht_\CC(G)$ provides a numerical invariant for finitely presented groups.
 We give explicit computations of these invariants for some standard finitely presented groups.